Lch3181/Warcraft-lll_TWrpg_AHKs/README.md

 Inventory, default F2 to enable/disable it.
 Click the button then click a key on your keyboard to remap that key for inventory.
 Check box for quick cast.

+Right Click the button to unsign the hotkey

 Note: Mouse buttons cannot be detected when assigning a key for inventory/quick cast, but user can edit the data.ini file to make mouse button works.
 I cannot find a way to detect mouse buttons on ahk, let me know if any knows how to do it.

 Examples: Common mouse buttons Mbutton = Middle button, XButton1 = Mouse button 3, XButton2 = Mouse button 4.